Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Experimental setup

 \section{Experimental setup}

-\subsection{Multicusp-Assisted RF Plasma Source}
+\subsection{Multicusp-assisted rf plasma source}

 The plasma was generated using an inductively coupled radio-frequency (ICP) source operating at 13.56~MHz, designed by Plasmionique Inc.~\cite{bradley_2006} for the University of Saskatchewan Plasma Physics Laboratory.
-The system comprises a stainless steel vacuum chamber, RF power supply with matching network, a pumping system, and a high-voltage pulsing electrode for plasma immersion ion implantation (PIII) studies \cite{ayub_2019,Moreno_2021,Moreno_Thesis,Yousaf2023}.
+The system comprises a stainless steel vacuum chamber, rf power supply with matching network, a pumping system, and a high-voltage pulsing electrode for plasma immersion ion implantation (PIII) studies \cite{ayub_2019,Moreno_2021,Moreno_Thesis,Yousaf2023}.

 The cylindrical chamber measures 29.8~cm in diameter and 46.0~cm in height, and includes eight access ports fitted with Conflat$^{\text{TM}}$ flanges for diagnostics such as Langmuir probes and optical viewports.
-To enhance plasma confinement, permanent ferrite magnets were mounted externally, creating a multicusp magnetic field ranging from approximately 18~G at the chamber edge to 2~G at the centre.
-This configuration significantly increased ion density (see Fig.~\ref{fig:LP_MagvsNM}) and enabled stable plasma operation at low pressures, down to 0.8~mTorr.
+To enhance plasma confinement, two rows of eight permanent ferrite magnets were mounted externally with alternating polarity, creating a multicusp magnetic field ranging from approximately 18~G at the chamber edge to $\lesssim$2~G at the centre.

 A stainless steel electrode was inserted into the plasma for ion implantation experiments.
 With a surface area of 36.45~cm\textsuperscript{2}, it could be grounded, DC-biased, or pulsed using a custom-built Marx-bank modulator.
-For the experiments described, the electrode was left electrically floating to allow direct ion bombardment.
-It was mounted along the path of the laser beam and could be manually translated to adjust its depth within the plasma.

-High-voltage pulses were applied at 250~Hz with durations of 40~$\mu$s, using a custom Marx-generator type high-voltage modulator \cite{Steenkamp_2007}.
-Pulse amplitudes of 500~V and 1~kV were used, corresponding to a 1\% duty cycle.
-Additional measurements were taken with the electrode biased to $-30$~V~DC using a laboratory power supply.
+For the experiments described, the electrode was directly exposed to the plasma to allow direct ion bombardment.
+It could be manually translated to adjust its depth within the plasma.
+The high-voltage pulses were applied at 250~Hz with durations of 40~$\mu$s, corresponding to a 1\% duty cycle, using a custom Marx-generator type high-voltage modulator \cite{Steenkamp_2007}.
+A pulse amplitude of -1000~V was used.
+A laboratory power supply was used for measurements taken with the electrode biased to $-30$~V~DC.

 Argon was used as the working gas, with flow rates between 0.5 and 1.0~sccm regulated by an MKS mass flow controller.
-The vacuum system included a Pfeiffer HiPace 80 turbomolecular pump and a Leybold Turbovac 50, achieving a base pressure of 1~$\mu$Torr prior to plasma ignition.
-Operating pressures ranged from 0.8 to 2.0~mTorr, chosen to optimise fluorescence signal and maintain high-confinement (H-mode) conditions.
-Pressures above 3~mTorr led to collisional quenching, while pressures below 0.7~mTorr caused plasma instability and arcing during HV pulsing.
+The vacuum system consisted of a Pfeiffer HiPace 80 turbomolecular pump and a Leybold Turbovac 50, achieving a base pressure of 1~$\mu$Torr prior to plasma ignition.
+Operating pressures ranged from 0.7 to 2.0~mTorr, chosen to maintain high-confinement (H-mode) conditions.